-There are five 24-hour lounges available to undergraduate students including: (new) Schlichting Lounge, (new) Jost Hall West, (new) Jost Hall East, Lower Dakota Lounge, and Kansas Lounge.
+There are five 24-hour lounges available to undergraduate students including: (new) Schlichting Lounge, (new) Jost Hall East, Lower Dakota Lounge, and Kansas Lounge.

 Quiet hours are 11 p.m. - 8 a.m. every night in the Residence Halls.

 Overnight Guests